LordDaniel-dev/AIOSRSE-individual-daniel-martin/README.md

 I downloaded the latest full image of Grobid using docker using the following command: docker pull grobid/grobid:0.8.2-full

-To run the container a used the following command: docker run --rm --init --ulimit core=0 -p 8070:8070 grobid/grobid:0.8.2-full *The reason I didnt specify GPU with the option --gpus is because my laptop lacks CUDA-compatible options.*
+To run the container I used the following command: docker run --rm --init --ulimit core=0 -p 8070:8070 grobid/grobid:0.8.2-full *The reason I didnt specify GPU with the option --gpus is because my laptop lacks CUDA-compatible options.*